bcmichael/RNMR-Docs/docs/command/full_command.md

 `GA` always sets the buffer IDIMX parameter to 1; IDIMX specifies which dimension of a multidimensional source record is currently stored in the buffer.
 When a new record is read into a processing buffer by `GA`, RNMR checks the nucleus assigned to each synthesizer in the disk archive.
 For each synthesizer with an assigned nucleus, RNMR defines (or redefines) the table entry for that nucleus with its reference frequency and PPM to Hz conversion factor as stored in the disk archive.
 For each synthesizer, the buffer frequency table is initialized with all values marked as undefined (\*) and the buffer inherits the nucleus, offset, and phase sense (SR flag) assigned to  that synthesizer.
 Other hardware acquisition parameters (e.g. `PWR`, `GAIN`, `DW`, etc.) are inherited by the buffer without change so that the user may list the parameters for a given archive record by entering `GA` then `LP`.
 Note that the title entries for each archive record store the values of only the first eight pulses, delays, and loops, so the values of P 9 through P 16, etc. will not be transferred to the buffer's parameter table and will not be printed out by `LP`.
 Despite this, the values of all 32 PP flags are stored on disk and are transferred by `GA`.

-Whether record "rec" has already been read into buffer "buf" or not, RNMR sets the observe (direction 1) synthesizer number of the buffer equal to the corresponding value for the record.
+Whether record rec has already been read into buffer buf or not, RNMR sets the observe (direction 1) synthesizer number of the buffer equal to the corresponding value for the record.
 When a new record is read into the buffer, the software acquisition parameters (e.g. `NAMD`, `NA`, `NWAIT`, etc.) are transferred from the source record to the buffer parameter table. `GA` always updates the buffer to reflect the archive record's first direction size, domain, time or frequency scale, and dimension, and phase and scale factors.
-After the data is read from the archive record to the processing buffer, the active size of the buffer becomes the size of the record. `GA` updates the current read record pointer (as displayed and set by `PTRA`) to "rec" and updates the display if processing buffer "buf" is currently visible.
+After the data is read from the archive record to the processing buffer, the active size of the buffer becomes the size of the record. `GA` updates the current read record pointer (as displayed and set by `PTRA`) to rec and updates the display if processing buffer buf is currently visible.
 ## GAIN
 Set receiver gain